couchand/hypnotoad-server/README.md

 hypnotoad-server
 ================

-all glory to the hypnotoad
+*all glory to the hypnotoad*

+terminal-based implementation of _Everybody Loves Hypnotoad_ using [charm](https://github.com/substack/node-charm)

 getting started
 ---------------